We work with more than 300 partners to bring you better travel deals

-Flights in the morning are typically the cheapest time of the day to fly to Fredericton.
-Flights in the afternoon are usually the most expensive.
+Flights at midday are typically the cheapest time of the day to fly to Fredericton.
+Flights in the morning are usually the most expensive.

 Besides being home to Canada’s finest jazz and blues festival, and being set in a region of stunning natural beauty, Fredericton boasts plenty of historical sights, sporting attractions and shopping opportunities.